 This information can also be overwhelming!
 There are more choices than ever before.
-One thing that we are keeping in mind are the things that have always been available to us.
-Simple things like walks, listening to music, or conversations with friends may provide the stress relief to build your spiritual immunity.
+One thing that we are keeping in mind is the things that have always been available to us.
+Simple things like walks, listening to music, or conversations with friends may provide stress relief to build your spiritual immunity.

 Once you have an understanding of what those things are, make them a non-negotiable part of your day.
 Explore what you would like to share with your household and what you might need to experience on your own.

 As far as fitness goes, yes, we miss our gyms and group fitness classes.
 I’m sure we would all like to come out of this shelter in place order as svelte fitness superstars, but working out at home is no easy feat.
 Finding time to just move your body, whether that be a neighborhood walk or impromptu dance party, can also burn off those calories.
 No need to be hard on yourself about that pushup challenge.

 Take a news break or limit the time you spend online